DEVOTIONALS

 to understand and finally you said, “Just tell me in layman’s terms!”

-Sometimes people make things seem more complicated than they are
+Some people will make things seem more complicated than they are

-he had a gentle strength that was under control.
+weak; he just had a gentle strength that was under control.

 – God made us and gave each of us certain abilities and talents.

-- Before we were saved, we used all that God gave us to fulfill our own
+– Before we were saved, we used what God gave us to fulfill our

-- The more righteous we become, the closer we get to holiness.
+– The more righteous we become, the closer we get to becoming holy,

-Instead of filling our minds with resentments, abusing our bodies with
+Instead of filling our minds with resentment, abusing our bodies with

 sinfulness, and damaging our soul by choosing sin over righteousness,